CZ-NIC/knot/doc/utilities.rst

 =========

 Knot DNS comes with a few DNS client utilities and a few utilities to control the server.
-This section collects manual pages for these utilities.
+This section collects manual pages for all provided binaries:

 .. toctree::
    :titlesonly: